ludocode/pottery/README.md

 ### Additional Examples

 There are more examples in the [`examples/`](examples/pottery/) folder and many more that stll need to be written.
 Have a look at what's there so far to learn more ways you can use Pottery.

+In particular, take a look at [Clayfish](examples/pottery/clayfish/) to see various uses of Pottery in a "real" application.